D2KLab/CityMUS/spotify_api/README.md

 # DOREMUS 2 Spotify

-To link the doremus id works with real songs, we are trying to use both YouTube and Spotify API.
+To link the DOREMUS works to playable tracks, we are using both YouTube and Spotify API.
-We wrote a script that should run for about 30 hours to link Spotify tracks with Doremus works.
+We wrote a script that should run for about 30 hours to link Spotify tracks with DOREMUS works.

 ## Installation